collective/Products.PasswordStrength/README.rst

 Installation
 ============

-Place the Product directory 'PasswordStength' in your 'Products/' directory.
-Restart Zope.

-In your PAS 'acl_users', select 'PasswordStrength' from the add list.
-Give it an id and title, and push the add button.

-Enable the 'Validation' plugin interfaces in the after-add screen.
+1. Install Products.PasswordStrength using buildout like any other Plone plugin.
+2. Once activated within your site you select ZMI > acl_users > password_strength_plugin

-Click on the properties tab and edit the validation rules
+3. Click on the properties tab and edit the validation rules.
+The rule error text will be used for both the password field hint to tell the user what kind of password they can pick, and also if they fail to enter a password that matches that rule.

-To use with plone, you need to install PasswordStrength using quickinstaller

 That's it!
 Test it out.